top of page

 Sam Taylor-Johnson, Crying Men (Laurence Fishburne), 2002 © Sam Taylor-Johnson

 When announcing the exhibition, Elton and David praised the relationship they have built with the V&A since first loaning a selection of Horst photographs to the museum in 2014.
-They have also given a major donation in 2019 to the V&A’s Photography Centre which resulted in one of the galleries named after them both.
+They have also given a major donation in 2019 to the V&A’s Photography Centre which resulted in one of the galleries being named after them both.

 “Working alongside the V&A again has been a truly memorable experience, and we look forward to sharing this exhibition with the public” they said.